Integrating Diffusion-based Multi-task Learning with Online Reinforcement Learning for Robust Quadruped Robot Control: Experiments

 \section{Experiments}

 In this section, we evaluate the performance of DMLoco and conduct ablation experiments to analyze its key components.
-Building on the framework introduced in previous sections, we aim to address three main questions: a) Can DMLoco learn a language-conditioned multi-task policy and how does it perform compared to non-language-based control strategies? b) To what extent can finetuning improve the robustness of DMLoco? c) Which design choices play a critical role in the performance of DMLoco?
+To make a comprehensive comparison, we selected two kinds of baselines: imitation learning and multi-skill RL.
 Our experiments are conducted in both simulation and real-world environments.
-Simulations are performed in Isaac Gym on a 4080 laptop, while physical experiments are carried out on a Unitree Aliengo robot equipped with an NVIDIA Jetson Orin NX computing platform.
+Simulations are performed in Isaac Gym on a Nvidia GeForce RTX 4080 laptop with Intel i9 14900kf, while physical experiments are carried out on a Unitree Aliengo robot equipped with an NVIDIA Jetson Orin NX computing platform.
 The setup also includes a microphone for speech recognition, utilizing OpenAI's Whisper model for speech-to-text conversion.
-All the language-conditioned experiments are conducted on the test dataset genereated in \ref{language}.
+All the language-conditioned experiments are conducted on the test dataset generated in \ref{language} which is unseen during training.